enebular/enebular-runtime-agent/README.md

 enebular-agent has the following key functionality.

-- IoT device (agent) registration and authentication.
+- IoT device (agent) activation, registration and authentication.
 - Management of a Node-RED instance, and deployment and execution of flows sent from enebular to that.
 - Status and log reporting to enebular.

 enebular communicates with enebular-agent via a third-party IoT platform connection.
-The supported IoT platform connection types are as follows.

- - AWS IoT

 ## Structure